Chalarangelo/30-seconds-of-code/snippets/isObject.md

 tags: type,object,beginner
 ---

-Returns a boolean determining if the passed value is an object or not.
+Checks if the passed value is an object or not.

 - Uses the `Object` constructor to create an object wrapper for the given value.
 - If the value is `null` or `undefined`, create and return an empty object.